 Permanent dance poles or semi-permanent installation dance poles may be safer to use for a pole dancer however, they are far from perfect.
 Not only are they not portable but some low quality permanent and semi-permanent installation dance poles can create damage to your house’s ceiling as well as the floor.
 A number of low-value dance poles often times leave holes in the ceiling and floor.

-Nobody wants to lose the security deposit over damages and that is an advantage of a good quality portable removable dance pole.
+Nobody wants to lose the security deposit over damages and the best way to avoid these problems while you enjoy pole dancing in your apartment is a good quality portable removable dance pole.

-With that being said, the best dance pole for an apartment are portable removable dance poles and perfectly suitable for doing a pole dancing workout at home especially in the following conditions:
+With that being said, the best dance pole for an apartment is a portable removable dance pole and they are perfectly suitable for doing a pole dancing workout at home especially in the following conditions:

 1. You need the convenience of being able to move your dance pole from one room to the other in your house or move it with you when you get a different place to live.